heisenberg141/Deep-Learning-from-scratch/DeepNeuralNetwork/README.md

 3. Run the code python3 softmax_regression.py.

 ## Results
 The code produces an accuracy of 88.09%.
-Below is the visualization of the template learned for each class in the dataset.
+Below is the visualization of the template learned in the first layer of the network.

 ![Results](result.png)